masaic-ai-platform/open-responses/docs/Quickstart.md

 3. Starting Docker with a Custom MCP Configuration
 4. Starting Docker with Custom MCP Configuration
 5. Running example scripts with the openai-agent-python SDK
+6. Running Agent Examples Built with OpenAI Agent SDK To Use Open Responses API Built In Tools

 ---